How peaceful street protests turned violent in Jakarta

 “Third, officers were not equipped with live rounds.
 If any, they were not from the military or police.”

-A total of 12,000 military personnel are on standby in Jakarta and an additional 20,000 more outside to deal with any potential trouble, he said.
+A military spokesman who was present at the press conference said a total of 12,000 military personnel are on site alongside police officers in Jakarta, and an additional 20,000 from outside Jakarta have been put on standby to deal with any potential trouble.

 “We don't know if there will be any incidents today, but we pray for peace.”